avgalbo/COP-4520-Programming-Assignments/HW2/PT2/README.md

 Trial 10 Run recorded at 42ms
 ```

-On avg at ```33.7ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the showroom on each permit.
-Which is a more efficent algorithm than the BirthdayParty algorithm.
+On average at ```33.7ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the showroom on each permit.
+Which is a more efficient algorithm than the BirthdayParty algorithm.
 This is because of the enqueue and dequeue operations that take O(1) runtimes.